 - 1/2 cup applesauce

 - 1/2 cup plain yogurt

 - 2 tablespoons butter, melted and slightly cooled

 - 1 cup whole wheat flour or buckwheat flour

 - 1/2 teaspoon cinnamon

-- Cook batter, about 2-3 tablespoons at a time, for 2-3 minutes per side or until set and lightly browned.
+- Cook batter, about 1/4 cup at a time and spreading thinly, for 2-3 minutes per side or until set around the edges and lightly browned.
 Add more butter and repeat to cook the rest of the pancakes.